pyiron/.github/profile/README.md

 | [pyiron_gpl](https://github.com/pyiron/pyiron_gpl)                           | A package for all interfaces which require a GPL license (default for pyiron is BSD).                    |     [:package:](https://anaconda.org/conda-forge/pyiron_gpl)      |
 | [pyiron_potentialfit](https://github.com/pyiron/pyiron_potentialfit)         | Fit machine learning interatomic potentials using pyiron.                                                | [:package:](https://anaconda.org/conda-forge/pyiron_potentialfit) |

-## Standalone Packages :truck:
+## Stand-alone Packages :truck:
-To increase the maintainability of the `pyiron` project, there is a continuous release of spin-off packages which are used inside `pyiron`, but which can also be used as standalone packages:
+To increase the maintainability of the `pyiron` project, there is a continuous release of spin-off packages which are used inside `pyiron`, but which can also be used as stand-alone packages:

 | Repository                                                     | Description                                                                                                                                  |                 Documentation                  |                         Conda Package                          |
 |----------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------:|:--------------------------------------------------------------:|